Dunham Castle

-Dunham Castle is an early medieval castle in Dunham Massey, Greater Manchester, England.
+Dunham Castle is an early medieval castle in Dunham Massey, a civil parish in the Metropolitan Borough of Trafford, Greater Manchester, England.

 History

 The castle is first referred to in 1173, in a document stating Hamo de Masci held the castles of Dunham and Ullerwood.
-Documentary evidence suggests the castle at Dunham was still standing in 1323.
-The castle fell into disuse between 1323 and 1362.
-It probably existed on a mound, or motte, near the site of where Dunham Massey Hall is today.
-The motte is 24 m in diameter and survives 2 m in height.
-The site was surrounded by a moat which was later turned into an ornamental lake.
-Dunham Castle has been confused with Watch Hill Castle in nearby Bowdon, but the two were separate castles, though both probably owned by de Masci.
-Dunham Castle was a Scheduled Ancient Monument, but was delisted.
+Documentary evidence suggests that the castle at Dunham was still standing in 1323.
+It fell into disuse between 1323 and 1362.
+It probably stood on a mound, or motte, near the site of Dunham Massey Hall today.
+The motte is 24 m in diameter and survives to a height of 2 m.
+The site was surrounded by a moat, which was later turned into an ornamental lake.
+Dunham Castle has been confused with Watch Hill Castle in nearby Bowdon, but the two were separate sites, though both were probably owned by the de Masci family.
+Dunham Castle was once a scheduled monument, but was delisted as it may be a "natural hummock of glacial sand".